specklesystems/speckle-docs/user/support-tables.md

 ### Unsupported Elements

 Labels, dimensions, and annotations are not supported, as well as any unlisted element.
-Dynamic blocks are not supported at this time, and there is a known issue with blocks containing text that is not updated with field values.
+There is a known issue with blocks containing text that is not updated with field values.

 ## Blender